1993 Florida Gators football team

 The 1993 Florida Gators football team represented the University of Florida during the 1993 NCAA Division I-A football season.
 The season was the fourth for Steve Spurrier as the head coach of the Florida Gators football team.
 The Gators compiled a 10–2 overall record.

 The Gators used coach Spurrier's pass-heavy "fun 'n gun" offense".
 Although the Gators fell short of their hopes for a national championship, the 1993 season marked the first time that they were ranked in the top ten of the Associated Press Poll during every week of the season, and they were ranked fifth in the final AP Poll, following their 41–7 Sugar Bowl victory over the 11-0, 3rd ranked West Virginia Mountaineers.

+The 1993 team set a program record for wins in a season.